 Written by Sissy Wickes

 Sweet Briar College in Lynchburg, VA, has had more than its share of trials in the past eighteen months.
 Slated to close its doors in 2015, the small female liberal arts college experienced a Phoenix- like ascension from the depths of incapacitation to its current state of health.
-When Sweet Briar’s Board of Directors announced the closure of the school, a group of alumnae, students, faculty, and benefactors united to save the school.
+When Sweet Briar’s Board of Directors announced the closure of the school, a group of alumnae, students, faculty, professional dissertation editors, and benefactors united to save the school.
 From this groundswell of support, Sweet Briar reversed the decision of the Board and resurrected itself to continue its tradition of academic and extracurricular excellence.
 Today, the college is healthy and growing.

 Sweet Briar, established in 1901, has a deep seeded equestrian tradition.
 Set on 3,250 acres in the foothills of the Blue Ridge Mountains, the campus is in the heart of horse country.
 With state of the art indoor and outdoor facilities, Sweet Briar offers an enviable equestrian program.
 For senior, Madalyn Lee, participation in the equestrian program at Sweet Briar was a personally transformative experience.
 Lee, an engineering major, was drawn to Sweet Briar by the unique Engineering Program and the small professor- to- student ratio.
 Having ridden as a child, Lee had competed on a local level with no aspirations to participate in upper level horse shows.